nathanritchey/dropbox-confidentiality-client/README.md

   * Solves the issue of subsequent blocks(n+1, ...) being altered when only block(n) is altered and overruns the block size.
   * Allows for consistency and integrity for multipe users through out encrypted file blocks.
   * Adds an extra feature where we can authenticate who's updated what block.
+  * Easy to tell who was the last person to update file, check owner of INDEX sequences for the file.

 2. Cons:
   *  Could break if there are two blocks that are exactly the same.
 E.G. Bob removes block_1 (made by Alice), adds new block after block_2 (made by Alice), the new block added by Bob is equivently the same as block_1 and is exactly the correct byte size.
 This algorithm will then check for the first block of the old file (block_1), see that it "exists", skip block_2 since and count the block as being edited by Bob.
 See below for representation of this case, along with correct case.